Litauen/docs.bannerlordmodding.lt/editor/prefabs.md

 I needed Sturgian Clay Mining Village, that is not present in the Vanilla.
 I took Empire Clay Village, saved as a prefab, saved Sturgian village as a prefab, then edited prefab XML file to add clay mine data to the Sturgian village.

-Had to restart the Editor for this new prefab to appear in the prefabs window.